 Manage Mailbox by Reducing OST File

-If OST file grows abnormally, it would not only affect the client machine but is not favorable for Server as well.
+If OST file grows abnormally, it would not only affect the client machine but is not favourable for Server as well.
 It is important to reduce OST file size and manage the mailbox on regular intervals so as to ensure appropriate functionality of the mailbox.
 Reducing the OST file volume might improve the performance of the mailbox in case a number of items are deleted by the user.

 - Delete the items that are not required anymore